What to Pack for South Korea

 December, January, February

-Add: Heavy down jacket, Thermal base layers, Wool hat, scarf, gloves, Insulated waterproof boots
+Add: Heavy down coat, Thermal base layers, Fleece-lined hat, Insulated gloves, Waterproof winter boots

 March, April, May